Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 ## Overview

-Various artists have talked about wanting to set up a walk through Japantown, in which the user encounters various content as they walk around a block or down the street.
+Several artists have talked about wanting to set up a walk through Japantown, in which the user encounters various artworks as they walk around a block or down the street.

 Here is how to set up an AR walk at your home base, to test out how it looks and acts while you are walking around the block.
 Afterwards you can decide if it works for your content, despite the inaccuracy of the positions and orientations of the POIs.